quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint detects a potential stateless reset when an incoming packet either cannot be associated with a connection, cannot be decrypted, or is marked as a duplicate packet.
-The endpoint MUST then compare the last 16 bytes of the packet with all Stateless Reset Tokens that are associated with connection IDs that the endpoint recently used to send packets from the IP address and port on which the datagram is received.
+The endpoint MUST then compare the last 16 bytes of the packet with all Stateless Reset Tokens corresponding to active connection IDs that the endpoint has used for sending packets to the IP address and port on which the datagram is received.
 This includes Stateless Reset Tokens from NEW_CONNECTION_ID frames and the server's transport parameters.
 An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it